iCliniq Logo

 • Melanoma: It is a type of skin cancer that affects melanocytes which are responsible for producing skin pigment.
 In melanoma, the skin pigments may leak into the bloodstream, causing dark urine, a rare condition.
 Signs of melanoma involve changes in the size and texture of moles.

-• Tick-borne Disease: Babesiosis is a tick-borne disease that infects the red blood cells causing hemolytic anemia.
+• Tick-borne Disease: Babesiosis is a tick-borne disease that infects red blood cells and causes hemolytic anemia.
 Symptoms include dark urine, stomach pain, fever, headaches, and nausea.

 The health care provider may examine the individual for dehydration or check for medications taken by them.
-If the above-mentioned reasons are not the cause of dark urine, then the doctor may advise further evaluation.
+If the reasons mentioned earlier are not the cause of dark urine, the doctor may advise further evaluation.
 The doctor may advise urine analysis along with a physical examination and detailed medical history.

 Urine analysis is a laboratory test where a certain volume of urine is collected from the individual and is checked for bilirubin, bacteria, glucose, crystals, protein, red blood cells, and white blood cells.
-The urine is assessed under different categories, that are if the urine is clear, concentrated, cloudy, and color.
+The urine is assessed under different categories, such as whether the urine is clear, concentrated, cloudy, or colored.
 A chemical test will check for ketones, blood, bilirubin, proteins, and glucose.
 Microscopic examination is used to check for viruses, bacteria, or parasites.
 The urine sample is collected early in the morning because it is more concentrated than the urine produced during other times of the day.
 Based on the urine analysis, the doctor may advise other tests, including blood tests and urine cultures.
 A urine culture helps identify the bacteria, and blood tests detect any abnormalities in kidney and liver function.

 How to Prevent Dark Urine?

 Dark urine caused by food can be avoided, and medications that cause dark urine should not be discontinued without the doctor's knowledge.
-Medications need to be taken unless asked to stop by the doctor.
+Medications need to be taken unless the doctor asks them to stop.
 If the cause is dehydration, the individual needs to increase the water or fluid intake.
-Normally around three cups of urine are excreted in a day and void around four to six times.
+Normally, around three cups of urine are excreted in a day and void around four to six times.
 Other reasons need medical evaluation and treatment.

 Conclusion